potato-gang/DawgCTF/Where we roppin boys?/README.md

 After that `main` calls `tryme` again overwriting `input + 0` with the return
 address for `tryme`.
 We then have *again* the possibility to do a buffer-overflow.
-If we repeat this multiple times we can force the stackpointer to go down preserving
+If we repeat this we can allocate multiple stackframes.
-the stackframes we wrote to.
 This is the setup for our ROP-chain.

 ### Crafting an exploit